-^{2.} It is only a curious coincidence, but in a book of a far-distant country, completed several hundred years before, The Talmud, it is written that when Rabbi Yohanan heard of the marvels that attended a discourse on the Merkabah (Chariot) mysticism, he cried out.
+2. It is only a curious coincidence, but in a book of a far-distant country, completed several hundred years before, The Talmud, it is written that when Rabbi Yohanan heard of the marvels that attended a discourse on the Merkabah (Chariot) mysticism, he cried out up, and told the dream to Isan, who said, "You have attained the Holy Seat!"
+Kyōzan bowed.

-[&]quot;I saw myself with you in a dream, seated upon Mount Sinal, and I heard a heavenly voice exclaiming, 'Ascend hither; ascend hither....
-You and your disciples are destined to be in the third set.'"
+&quot;I saw myself with you in a dream, seated upon Mount Sinai, and I heard a heavenly voice exclaiming, 'Ascend hither; ascend hither.....
+You and your disciples are destined to be in the third set."